These are the 12 steps of Manualism:

 all the DP clerks who must re-enter their batches,

-I would like to help them out, "but they saw the light."
+I would like to help them out, "but the reverend bishop saw the light."

 Step Nine: